cmaijala/belly-button-challenge/README.md

 ## 5.)
 The plots are able to update when a new sample is selected.
 This is my dashboard shown as follows:
 ![image](https://github.com/user-attachments/assets/cbf0749c-9735-48f9-adab-91252895882f)

 ## 6.)
 Lastly I deployed my app to a free static page hosting service on GitHub Pages.
 Submitted the links to my deployment and my GitHub repo.
+Here is my deployment link: https://cmaijala.github.io/belly-button-app/